gramlogic/essays/ior/intro.md

 * try skipping consequences
 * there is some natural affinity between non-fiction and reality

 If this seems like a problem, then it turns out that the conflict was never between reality and fiction, but between fiction and nonfiction.
 That is, we have to refine our model of the conflict.
 It is a conflict between two systems of texts, both of which claim to be the true representative of an underlying reality.
 To believe in the correction narrative is to believe that "the truth will out."
 False statements will eventually be shown to be false.
 Or at least, given enough false statements, a dissonance will emerge that allows us (someone?) to recognize their falsity.

 If this is the case, Trump's plan could achieve its highest goals: the inconvenient facts of the world could be pretended away.
 What thi

-This leads to the

 Failure could mean that the truth will out---that by some process false statements are eventually revealed to be false.

- even if there is no person who understands this

-a failure to take over reality.
-The truth will out.

-It is good to remember that the fantasy of course has very serious consequences any time it becomes the basis for decisions and behavior.
-Moreover, "failure" here might entail being proven wrong in a way that has catastrophic consequences for believers and non-believers alike.
-So this is not tremendously comforting, even if you believe it.

 Is this true?
 Is the correction narrative the distinction?
 If we accept that the contest is between reality and fiction, then it seems the correction narrative must be the distinction, because if fiction could take over reality, it wasn't reality.
 This is what the protagonists of the Borges story learned.

 And yet, are we really so confident that Donald Trump could not have prevailed?
 Not simply in maintaining power, but in permanently altering the record of what happened.
 In changing the historical record of what were the "facts"?

 It must be obvious by now that he could have won.
 That no natural law would have prevented it.
 To establish this is already to win a certain concession: the status quo that he challenged was not "reality" itself, but merely its self-appointed chroniclers.

 Problems:
 * Minor: complacency